• Current students

 5. My client is applying for a grant, they want me to do a report as part of the application process.
 What guidance is available?

-M45 Grant Claims was issued in 2006 to assist member.
+TA.
+06 2023 Grant Claims was issued to assist members where client request this.
 You may also find the guidance in TR 01 2021 Reporting to Third Parties useful if the client has been asked to complete specific forms.

 Back to Top